How do you measure the success of your SEO?

 Which SEO metrics are important?

-Let’s set the foundation first – we do Search Engine Optimisation to drive traffic to our website; to encourage contact, or to help people physically find our business – ultimately to purchase or engage a service.
-We don’t do SEO, to be good at SEO.
+Let’s set the foundation first – we do Search Engine Optimisation to drive traffic to our website; to encourage contact; or to help people physically find our business.
+SEO is not an end in itself; it’s a means to drive a purchase or engage a service.

 It’s easy to get caught up in the notion that your SEO is working (or your agency is doing a great job) if you have 10, 20, 50 different keyword searches and for each of those, your website has a page 1 result.
 Sounds great – but that’s not the point.
-We need the user to click.
+We need the user to engage with our business.

 Your metrics must be CLICKS, CALLS or DIRECTION SEARCHES from SEO.